Limits

 Summary

-Limits are a mathematical way of talking about the way a function behaves as a particular variable gets closer and closer to a given target value.
+Limits are a mathematical way of talking about the way a function behaves.
 They are used in many areas of mathematics, for example in the definition of derivatives.

 With limits, we can say what the value $\frac{1}{\bc{x}-1}$ converges to as $\bc{x}$ goes to $1$.
 In fact, with this function, we’ll get different answers depending on whether we start with a number larger than 1 and let it get closer to 1 “from above” or whether we approach 1 from below.
 In the first case, we get larger and larger positive values and in the second we get larger and larger negative values.